suyashmishra20003/angular_concepts/11-template-driven-form/start/TemplateDrivenForms.md

 - What are touched and dirty property in angular template driven form NgForm object
 - what is two way data binding and how to use it in angular form ? explain with example
 - what are setValue() & patchValue() methods in template driven forms?
 How to use them to update values in the form? explain with exapmle
+- what are setvalue and patchValues methods in angular forms ? explain with exammple
+- How to reset template driven forms in angular ?
+Explain with example